Variadic Attributes

 }

-Example: Using a Variadic Annotation
+Example: Using a Variadic Attribute

 // Function with variadic constraints

-func process(@Requires(Countable, Iterable) data) {
+fn process(@Requires(Countable, Iterable) data) {

 // `data` must satisfy both `Countable` and `Iterable`